Eric Sogard: Milwaukee Brewers

 On December 15, 2016, Sogard signed a minor league contract with the Milwaukee Brewers that included an invitation to spring training.
 In Sogard's first game with the Brewers, he hit a three-run home run.
 He finished the season playing in 94 games, establishing career highs in home runs (3), walks (45) and batting average (.273).
 The following season, Sogard played through injury, hitting a career worst .134 in 94 at bats.
 He was released by the team on July 10, 2018.
 He resigned a minor league deal on July 27, 2018.
 Sogard was released again by the Brewers on September 1, 2018.

 Toronto Blue Jays

 On December 21, 2018, Sogard signed a minor league contract with the Toronto Blue Jays and was invited to spring training.
 He battled against Richard Ureña for the utility infielder spot on the opening day roster, but was ultimately sent to Triple-A affiliate Buffalo following the conclusion of spring training.
 Sogard had his contract selected on April 15, 2019.
 He made his debut with the team the next day, collecting three hits in a 6–5 win over the Minnesota Twins.
 Sogard saw success during his stint with the Blue Jays, hitting .300 and recording an OPS of .840 in 73 games.

 Tampa Bay Rays

 On July 28, 2019, the Blue Jays traded Sogard to the Rays for two players to be named later.
+The PTBNL were later named as Edisson Gonzalez and Curtis Taylor.
 He hit .266 in 37 games.